 Keys and certificates can be installed to the system by uploading the corresponding files.
-It is also possible to create an own (unsigned) Certificate Authority and issue ready-foruse client certificates (e.g. for OpenVPN or WLAN clients).
-Such certificates can be revoked and invalidated again (for instance if they have been compromised or lost).
+It is also possible to create an own (unsigned) Certificate Authority and issue ready-for-

 Generally, when generating keys and certificates on the box, the system's hostname is used for subject names and the passphrase corresponds to the current administrator's password.